 Download a Java JAR or full ZIP file

 Note: These instructions assume (and recommend) that you created your project using one of the Vaadin project templates at https://start.vaadin.com.

-Vaadin add-ons distributed via Directory are served from their own Maven repository at http://maven.vaadin.com/vaadin-addons.
-Add the following repository to your project pom.xml:
+Vaadin add-ons distributed via the Directory are served from their own Maven repository at https://maven.vaadin.com/vaadin-addons.
+Add the following repository to your project's pom.xml:

-Copy the Maven dependency snippet from the add-on details page in Vaadin Directory and paste it to the dependencies section of your pom.xml.
+Copy the Maven dependency snippet from the add-on details page in the Vaadin Directory and paste it into the dependencies section of your pom.xml.

 Recompile your project.
-During the build, the Vaadin Maven plugin will take care of the installation of:
+During the build, the Vaadin Maven plugin will handle the installation of:

 - Vaadin 6-8: GWT widgetset compilation, see: https://vaadin.com/docs/v8/framework/addons/addons-maven.html.